Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 print("Launch!")
 ```

-We can use a while loop that uses a function to calculate something...
+We can use a while-loop that uses a function to calculate something...

 ```python
 flower_basket = []